WATCH NOW

 What is Covered

-For most FIs, the challenge isn’t awareness.
-It’s operationalizing compliance across a diverse portfolio of non-consumer Originators and Third-Party Senders — each with different risk profiles, levels of sophistication, and readiness.
+Most FIs are aware of these changes.
+The challenge is how to operationalize compliance across a diverse portfolio of non-consumer Originators and Third-Party Senders, who each have different risk profiles, levels of sophistication, and readiness.
 How do you assess where they stand?
 How do you educate them on what’s expected?
-And how do you build an oversight process that holds up under examination — not just once, but year after year?
+How do you build an oversight process that holds up under examination, not just once, but year after year?

-In this session, Trevor Lain, JD, CEO, and Julie Goff, JD, Head of Operations at Lexalign, will break down what the Rules actually require of Originators, ODFIs (oversight of Originators) and walk through a practical approach to getting your Originators to a state of compliance and maintaining it over time.
+In this session, Trevor Lain, JD, CEO, and Julie Goff, JD, Head of Operations at Lexalign, break down what the Rules actually require of Originators, ODFIs (oversight of Originators) and walk through a practical approach to getting your Originators to a state of continuous compliance.

 • How to empower and educate Originators as partners in compliance and fraud monitoring